 Even before the COVID-19 pandemic, planning for a trip was a complicated and stressful process.
 However, factor in all pandemic-related rules and restrictions of destinations now, and the temptation to stay home or give up on planning has mounted.
 Unless someone is an avid traveler just waiting for borders to open, that seems to be the case.

-From travel visas to booking flights and accommodation, we took travel for granted.
-Just mentioning how travel has changed since the pandemic, and abandoned airports, last-minute change of plans, and “extended” trips probably come to mind.
+From travel visas to booking flights and accommodation, we book travel for granted.
+Just think about how travel has changed since the pandemic; abandoned airports, last-minute change of plans, and “extended” trips probably come to mind.

 The first documented case of how the pandemic impacted global travel was the outbreak on the Diamond Princess cruise ship that had to quarantine off the coast of Japan back in February 2020.
 At this time, the severity of the virus had not yet hit the rest of the world.
 Nevertheless, an 80-year-old passenger from Hong Kong boarded the ship and then disembarked on the 25th of January.
 Once he had left, news of the virus spread, the ship was put on full lockdown, and the man tested positive for COVID-19.

 With this incident and the world going into total lockdown in March 2020, tourism came to a screeching halt, with people having to self-isolate.
 Even people outside of their home country just waiting for news on when they could go home were disheartened when they saw the prices of ticket sales rising and flights constantly getting canceled.
-However, they pretty much only had two options, either pay the insane price for the flight ticket home and be quarantined when they arrived back or wait it out and hope that the country they were in would let them extend their visa.
+However, they pretty much only had two options – either pay the insane price for the flight ticket home and quarantine when they arrived back or wait it out and hope that the country they were in would let them extend their visa.